turtle96/taskell/docs/DeveloperGuide.md

 ##Introduction

 Taskell is a simple software for users to keep track of their daily tasks and manage their busy schedule.
-Key board lovers reap the full benefit of Taskell as it implements a command-line interface.
+Keyboard lovers will be able to experience the full benefit of Taskell as it implements a command-line interface.

-This guide will help you understand the design and implementation of Taskell.
+This developer guide will help you understand the design and implementation of Taskell.
 It helps you understand how Taskell works and how you can contribute for further development.
-This guide follows a top-down approach by giving an overview of the essential components first followed by thorough explanation later.
+This guide follows a top-down approach by giving an overview of the essential components first, followed by thorough explanation subsequently.

 ## Setting Up